Aslam97/laravel-bank-bri/README.md

 ## :warning: DEPRECATED

 `laravel-bank-bri` has been deprecated.
-There's a lot of changed in BRI API.
+There's a lot of changed made from Official documentation BRI API.

 # Laravel Bank BRI